KartoffelChipss/splatoon3api/README.md

    ```

 ### Languages
-You can exchange the `en-GB` for any other language in the list below:
+You can exchange `en-GB` for any other language in the list below:
 - `en-US` - English (US)
 - `en-GB` - English (GB)
 - `de-DE` - Deutsch